TheMister/python-bdd-behave/README.md

 The step definitions have not been scripted out completely since more time and information would be needed.

 Some other improvements that can be made to this framework is a helper class for browser selection and start-up/teardown functions.

+Besides testing the UI, we should also perform Integration/API and Unit Tests to ensure that the system is working properly.